alanng10/class-lang/Docue/Article/Word/a.md

 Word "native" has meaning that is native.

+Word "machine" has meaning that is exform tool.

 Word "except" has meaning that is exception.

 Word "recurse" has meaning that is recursive.